secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 #### Virtual Sponsorship

 A virtual event that we sponsor and/or participate in that we do not own the registration but will generate a list of attendees, engagement and has on-demand content consumption post-live virtual event.
+This name will be changing to `Virtual Conference`.

 **Bizible:** This is tracked as an _offline_ Bizible channel.